relaycorp/veraid-js/src/integrationTests/README.md

 # Integration test suite

-These tests check live DNSSEC records, using the domain name `vera.domains` as the organisation.
+These tests check live DNSSEC records, using the domain name `veraid.net` as the organisation.